ReactTraining/react-workshop/README.md

 That's totally okay if you don't know JS very well as long as you know how to program in any other language you'll do fine in the workshop.
 However, JavaScript has changed a lot since 2015 and if you're not used to its modern syntax, you might struggle a bit with React and our material **so please read** [this primer article](https://reacttraining.com/blog/javascript-the-react-parts/) that will get you ready.
 People often tell us the primer article was the thing that made the workshop successful for them.

-This workshop assumes you know how to program.
-Sometimes we'll get attendees who have the goal of knowing high level details about React so they can better communicate with their React developer co-workers.
-In that case, you're certainly welcome to attend, but the material is designed for programmers.
+Not a programmer?
+This workshop assumes you know how to program some.
+Sometimes we'll get attendees with a goal of knowing high level concepts and terms so they can better communicate with their team, even though they don't code much.
+That's totally fine just just keep in mind the workshop will be heavy in coding concepts.

-We presume you know:
+At the very least, we hope you already know:

-- How to write HTML
+- How to write some HTML
-- How to do Command Line
+- How to do Command Line stuff (whether you're on Windows/Mac/Linux)
 - What an API is (in general)
 - HTTP concepts like REST/GET/POST etc, and the general idea of AJAX requests